-Incentives in Support or Development of Low and Moderate Income Housing

-From the materials available to plaintiffs, it appears that East Brunswick has made some efforts to provide support for development of low and moderate income housing, as discussed in Section B(2) above.8 These efforts have centered on attempts to obtain federal subsidies and on targeting CDBG funds for housing rehabilitation; although some tax abatements have been offered, as well.
+Incentives in Support or Development of Low and Moderate Income Housing discussed in Section B(2) above.
+These efforts have centered on attempts to obtain federal subsidies and on targeting CDBG funds for housing rehabilitation; although some tax abatements have been offered, as well.
 These efforts, however, are inadequate to meet the Township's obligation to promote the development of lower income housing in a time of limited availability of federal subsidies.